rats-ry/HamTetra/README.md

     install/everything.sh

 The installation will occasionally ask for your password in order to use sudo.

-If you don't like the installation script, it fails for some reason or if you want to experiment with other platforms, feel free to do the installation steps manually.
+If you have installed SDR drivers already or want to experiment with different platforms, consider running the installation steps manually or running only part of the installation scripts instead of running `everything.sh`.

+For example, to install only Suo in case SoapySDR has already been installed:

+    git submodule init
+    git submodule update
+    install/install_suo_deps.sh
+    install/build_liquiddsp.h
+    install/build_suo.sh

+## Running it

+To transmit a DMO repeater signal, start these two programs in different
+terminals:

+    suo/suoapp/build/suo tetra/inarinet-config.txt

+    osmo-tetra-dmo/src/tetra-dmo-rep